anuneetanand/IoT-Projects/README.md

 # Internet of Things :bulb:

-The following projects were done as part of requirements of Introduction to Engineering Design Course `@IIITD`.
+The following projects were done as part of requirements of Introduction to Engineering Design Course at `IIITD`.

 ## Folder Structure